Imagine this: you're looking for a new productivity tool and find the perfect one online. However, this is the first time you've heard of this brand.

-- In the last sentence, the reader is told how the company solved that problem.
+The last sentence tells the reader how the company solved that problem.

-- It illustrates clear benefits of using LinkedIn's Sponsored Content.
+It illustrates the clear benefits of using LinkedIn's Sponsored Content.

 Problems They’ve Faced

-In this part of the study, write about the top two to three issues that your case study participant was experiencing.
-You should summarize what challenges they faced as well as their previous goals.
+In this part of the case study, write about the top two to three issues that your case study participant was experiencing.
+Remember: you want readers to imagine themselves in their shoes, so be as specific as possible.

-Cirque de Soleil's case study is a great example of address problems a company faces in a case study:
+Cirque du Soleil's case study is an excellent example of addressing problems a company faces in a case study:

-- The study cuts right to the heart of the problem.
+The case study cuts right to the heart of the problem.